maximilianh/multiSub/README.md

 Using Microsoft Windows ?
 Little command line experience?
 Please contact me at maxh@ucsc.edu.
 The script runs in the Windows WSL, but I can also provide a normal Windows .exe version, if that is helpful.
-I could make it so that you only have to drag-and-drop a folder onto the program in Windows, if that is helpful.
+I could make it so that you only have to drag-and-drop a folder onto the program in Windows.

 ## Input